-Many companies offer social media marketing services, but are they a social media marketing agency?
+Many companies offer social media marketing services, but are they truly a social media marketing agency?

-Many agencies identify as digital marketing agencies, content marketing companies, or video marketing companies and this is often where their true expertise lies.
+Many agencies identify as digital marketing agencies, social agency, content marketing companies, video marketing companies, and microinfluencer agencies, and this is often where their true expertise lies.
 Of course, this also ties into you knowing what you want from your agency.

 Citrus Content, a content marketing agency in the UK, shows examples of the work it does (including social media management) on behalf of its clients.

 The company you hire to manage your social media efforts should be able to define the key performance indicators of their efforts.
 This means that monthly, they will be able to report on their work.

 An agency can monitor their results by looking at:

 Of course, some of these metrics will depend on you either giving website access to your agency or communicating effectively with them each month.